-Title: Assistant Professor and Joseph Weinberger Chair of Acting for the Lyric Stage
+Title: Assistant Professor, Joseph Weinberger Chair of Acting for the Lyric Stage

-Vince DeGeorge joined the CCM Musical Theater and Opera Departments as Visiting Professor, Joseph Weinberger Chair of Acting for the Lyric Stage Fall 2013.
-Vince recently completed his MFA in Directing and Public Dialogue at Virginia Tech and obtained his BFA at CCM in Musical Theater Performance.
+Vincent earned his MFA in Directing and Public Dialogue from Virginia Tech and his BFA from CCM in Musical Theater Performance.